PencilCode/reference/documents/turtle/twist.html.md

 e.scale .25
 </script>

 Now, if you use [`fd`](fd.html) to move the ship forward, it looks like the ship moves up, not forward.
-Of course, we want it to look like it moves forward, and while you can use [`slide`](slide.html) to
+Of course, we want it to look like it moves forward, and while you can use [`slide`](slide.html) to move it, this becomes difficult to use once you start rotating the ship, as you would have to calculate the proper movement vector.